K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 ### 6.2 Save Manifest

-The deployment settings of the deployed application can be saves as manifest file(manifest.yml).
+The deployment settings of the deployed application can be saved as a manifest file(manifest.yml).

-1. Check the detais of the application from the Application And Servicepack Tab.
+1. Check the details of the application from the Application And Servicepack Tab.
      ![](./images/openpaas-eclipse/image125.png)

-2. Click “Save” button from the right side of manifest in General section
+2. Click the “Save” button from the right side of the manifest in the General section
      ![](./images/openpaas-eclipse/image126.png)

 3. Check the created Manifest file(manifest.yml) at the project.